heithorqueiroz/arretados-tech/README.md

 a.open the branch ndci in https://code.earthengine.google.com/

-b.to runing the code it is required an account in Google Earth Engine
+b.to runing the code it is required a free account in Google Earth Engine

 normal Github flow:
 a.create a new branchX